Branch Management

 Test your knowledge

 Q3.
-Why are long-running branches a problem?
+Why are long-running branches in Branch Management problematic?

 Discussion